Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 as they neared one another, the Chief placed an arrow in his bow

-he aimed it at Smith ….but he was just a bit too slow
+and he aimed it at Smith ….

 sword

-the Chief began whimpering and begged for his life
+The Chief began whimpering and begged for his life

-Captain Smith spared the Chief’s life’ …why? ..well, just because,
+Captain Smith spared the Chief’s life’.

 How Stingray Point in the Chesapeake Bay got it’s name